Quinten Dormady: Montreal Alouettes

-On December 15, 2020, Dormady signed with the Montreal Alouettes of the Canadian Football League (CFL).

-On October 14, 2021, he resigned with the Alouettes following a try-out with the Green Bay Packers of the National Football League (NFL).
+On December 15, 2020, Dormady signed with the Montreal Alouettes of the Canadian Football League (CFL) but was cut before training camp in 2021.
+On October 14, 2021, due to injuries he was brought back by the Alouettes and assigned to the practice roster following a try-out with the Green Bay Packers of the National Football League (NFL).

-On May 9, 2022, he was released.
+On May 9, 2022, Dormady was released in the first training camp cuts.

 Orlando Guardians

 On November 16, 2022, Dormady was assigned to the Orlando Guardians of the XFL.
 He made his debut in the XFL late in the fourth quarter in reserve for starter Paxton Lynch.
-He would throw a 51-yard touchdown pass to Andrew Jamiel to score the second and final touchdown of the game for the Guardians.
+He would throw a 51-yard touchdown pass to Andrew Jamiel to score the second, and final, touchdown of the game for the Guardians.

 He was released on March 3, 2023, after allegedly giving a rival team plays from the Guardians' playbook.
 He was reinstated a day later, on March 4, 2023, when the league released a statement saying they would be investigating into the situation.
 He was subsequently placed on the team's reserve list.
-After undergoing a third party investigation, it was found that there was no substantial proof behind the allegations, and Dormandy was added back to the active roster.
+After undergoing a third-party investigation, it was found that there was no substantial proof behind the allegations, and Dormady was added back to the active roster.
+Dormady would later claim that the XFL, despite exonerating Dormady, still deducted a $5,000 fine from his pay for the incident.
+He made his first career start on March 25, 2023, against the Seattle Sea Dragons after a 0–5 start under Lynch.
+In the game he completed 24 of 44 passes for 243 yards alongside five rushes for 43 yards.
+Despite a turnover-free game from Dormady, the Guardians could not break the twenty-point threshold and fell to the Sea Dragons 19–26.